InfinityAlgo-Academy/LightHouse/readme.md

                                                                                                                                        [default: ""]
   --port                         The port to use for the debugging protocol.
 Use 0 for a random port                                    [default: 0]
   --preset                       Use a built-in configuration.                                            [choices: "full", "perf", "mixed-content"]
+                                 WARNING: If the --config-path flag is provided, this preset will be ignored.
   --hostname                     The hostname to use for the debugging protocol.                                              [default: "localhost"]
   --max-wait-for-load            The timeout (in milliseconds) to wait before the page is considered done loading and the run should continue.
                                  WARNING: Very high values can lead to large traces and instability                                 [default: 45000]